Lionheart (1990 film): Home media

 The film made its domestic home video debut on VHS on June 25, 1991, through MCA/Universal Home Video.
+Like the theatrical version, the U.K. version from Guild Home Video was uncut, and arrived on December 3, 1990.
+In addition to a trimmed M-rated VHS that matched the country's theatrical cut, Australia received an uncut R18+ reissue from Palace Entertainment and Roadshow.

-On June 12, 2018, the film received a special edition Blu-ray from MVD Entertainment Group as part of their "MVD Rewind" line, to which Van Damme and Lettich have personnally collaborated.
-It contains a version that Lettich calls "very close to the Director's Cut [he] had originally turned in to the producers."
+On June 12, 2018, the film received a special edition Blu-ray from MVD Entertainment Group as part of their "MVD Rewind" line, to which Van Damme and Lettich have personally collaborated.
+It contains an extended version clocking at 110:17, which Lettich calls "very close to the Director's Cut [he] had originally turned in to the producers."

 Reception

 On Rotten Tomatoes, the film has a 39% rating based on 18 reviews, with an average rating of 4.4/10.
-On Metacritic it has a score of 41% based on reviews from 10 critics, indicating "mixed or average reviews".
+On Metacritic it has a score of 41% based on reviews from 10 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Michael Wilmington of the Los Angeles Times called it "a sub-Schwarzenegger thriller" that "has that grotesquely off-scale exaggeration of many post-'80s action movies."
+Richard Harrington of The Washington Post described it as "really little more than a change of costume and locations for an overly familiar plot."
 Owen Gleiberman of Entertainment Weekly had a slightly more favorable opinion of the film, saying that it "is nicely shot and edited, and it comes about as close to being a real movie as you get in this genre."
-Richard Harrington of The Washington Post described it as "really little more than a change of costume and locations for an overly familiar plot."

 Soundtrack

-Lionhearts score was composed and produced by John Scott and recorded by the Munich Symphony Orchestra.
+Lionhearts score was composed and produced by John Scott, and recorded by the Munich Symphony Orchestra.
 Intrada Records released the film's soundtrack album on CD in 1990.
 Subsequent reissues by German label DigiDreams include the licensed song "No Mercy" by Bill Wray, which features in the film but was omitted from the Intrada version.

 Some of the cues composed for the film by Steve Edwards were released on a 1998 promotional CD compilation of his work by his talent agency SMC, and simply titled Film Music.